net-daemon/docs/docs/user/hass_model/hass_model_generated_service.md

    }
 }
 ```
-2. Make a class that matches the structure of the returned data.
+2. Make a class/record that matches the structure of the returned data.
 3. Deserialize with the proper casing options to match the json structure.

 A complete example of how to use the generated services with return values: